 All cheesiness aside, the holiday spirit of giving and peace is what the season is all about.
 We love that this city has no shortage of nonprofits and ways to help out our neighbors.
 You can always sign up to serve meals or sort donations, but if you're curious about the specific needs of the community, learn more here.

 Did you know it's a scientific fact that treats taste sweeter when they come from The Natural State?
 Ok, so maybe it's not lab-tested, but you'll have a hard time convincing us otherwise.
 Remember those handmade marshmallows we mentioned?
-Stack them on some Izard Chocolate and call it a perfect day.
+Stack them with some Kyya or Markham & Fitz chocolates and call it a perfect day.

 If you're known for your merry and bright Clark Griswold streak, you probably already know the best places to see holiday lights.
 For the rest of us, there's exploring to be done.
 Set out in search of your neighborhood's best displays, then make your way to the State Capitol Building, Sherwood's Enchanted Forest or any of these sparkling sights.

 How else is he going to know what's on your wish list?
-Lucky for us, our sister publication, Little Rock Family, created a handy cheat sheet of all the places you can find Kris Kringle this holiday season.
+If you need to get a word in with the big guy in the next two weeks, we made a handy cheat sheet of all the places you can find Kris Kringle in town.
 Check it out here.

 Yes, the grand building looks wonderfully festive from the outside, what with all the lights and lawn decor, but an even more impressive sight awaits inside.
 Step through the golden doors and feast your eyes on the elegant decorations in the building's rotunda.
 Go ahead.
 We dare you to not take a selfie with the Rockefeller pine.

-Many in the area already have plans to celebrate Christmas with their local church communities, but if you're looking for a service and haven't found one yet, try these places of worship in different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest, Chenal Valley or west Little Rock.
+Many in the area already have plans to celebrate Christmas with their local faith communities, but if you're looking for a service and haven't found one yet, try these places of worship in some of the different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest or west Little Rock.

-12. Order a nightcap from South on Main
+12. Order a nightcap at Rock Town Distillery.

 At the end of the day, when the shops are all closed and the gifts still need to be wrapped, the holidays are still about taking a moment to rest with your loved ones.
-That's when you'll be at South on Main, reconnecting with friends and family over an expertly crafted cocktail.
+That's when you'll be at the state's first legal distillery post-Prohibition, reconnecting with friends and family over an expertly crafted cocktail or whiskey flight.
 Cheers!